Tosca Hidalgo y Terán Pronouns: She/They/Them Latinx/Womxn

 Awards/Residencies/Media (select list):

-2019: Jury’s Choice award winner of Grow Op 2019 at the Gladstone Hotel, the Award is presented for exceptional work that best responds to the conceptual direction behind the show as outlined in the original Call for Submissions.
+2019: Jury’s Choice award for Grow Op 2019 at the Gladstone Hotel, the Award is presented for exceptional work that best responds to the conceptual direction behind the show as outlined in the original Call for Submissions.
 Toronto

-2019: Invited to exhibit and hold bio-sonification workshop at ISEA2019 South Korea
+2019: Invited to exhibit and hold a bio-sonification workshop at ISEA2019 South Korea • Unable to attend due to a family crisis.

 2019: 3-month residency at the Museum of Contemporary Art in collaboration with the Ontario Science Centre, Toronto.
 March 15-June 15